Best Networking Apps for Festivals in 2025

 2 August 2025 · 6 min read

 Festivals are socially rich environments.
-Thousands of people, shared experiences, lower-than-usual social barriers.
+Thousands of people, shared experiences, social barriers lower than usual.
 And yet most festival-goers leave with the same contacts they arrived with.

-The right app can change that — helping you find the people who are genuinely open to connecting, without the awkwardness of approaching strangers cold.
+The right app can change that, helping you find the people who are actually open to connecting, without the awkwardness of approaching strangers cold.

-Very few apps tick all of these boxes.
+Very few apps tick all of these.
 Here's how the main options compare.

 FirstMove

-For festivals specifically, the ephemeral nature of FirstMove profiles is particularly well-matched.
-Festival culture is present-focused — what happens here, happens here.
+For festivals specifically, the ephemeral nature of FirstMove profiles is a particularly good fit.
+Festival culture is present-focused.
+What happens here, happens here.
 The app reflects that.

 Bumble BFF

 Bumble's friendship mode can work for festivals if you use it in the lead-up to the event to find others who are going.
-It's not designed for real-time in-event discovery, but it has a large user base.
+It's not built for real-time in-event discovery, but its large user base makes it useful for pre-festival connection.

-Many festival-goers use Instagram hashtags to find others at the same event.
-It's informal and widely used but offers no consent mechanism — you're effectively broadcasting yourself to anyone who searches the hashtag.
+Many festival-goers use hashtags to find others at the same event.
+It's informal and widely used, but there's no consent mechanism.
+You're effectively broadcasting yourself to anyone who searches the hashtag.
+If privacy matters to you, it's worth knowing that.

 WhatsApp Groups

 Many festivals now have official or unofficial WhatsApp groups for attendees.
-These are useful for practical coordination (where are you, can anyone see the stage from there) but not specifically designed for meeting strangers.
+These are useful for practical coordination once you've already met people, but not designed for finding new ones.

-Some larger festivals (Glastonbury, Coachella) have their own apps with social features.
+Some larger festivals have their own apps with social features.
 These vary enormously in quality and rarely include genuine social discovery.
-Check what's available for your specific festival.
+Check what's available for your specific festival, but don't expect much.

-The risk with any app at a festival is that it pulls you out of the present moment.
-The goal isn't to spend your time on your phone — it's to use technology briefly to identify who's open to connecting, then put the phone away and actually connect.
+The risk with any app at a festival is that it pulls you out of the present.
+The goal isn't to spend your time on your phone.
+It's to use technology briefly to identify who's open to connecting, then put the phone away and actually connect.

 The best festival apps are the ones you use for thirty seconds to find someone, then forget about for the rest of the set.